 About Mid Kepper Of The Light

-Keeper Of The Light is actually the fastest farming mid in all of dota.
+Keeper Of The Light is actually the fastest farming mid in all of the dota.
 You will see his net worth absolutely skyrocket.
-The timings this hero can hit are nuts, and we’re gonna get into my personal favorite cattle build that actually, Sumail goes.
+The timings this hero can hit are nuts, and we’re gonna get into my personal favorite cattle build that, actually, Sumail goes.
 Well, I have two.
 He doesn’t.
 Obviously, he doesn’t go to both of the builds.
 We’re gonna watch him go to one of my favorite builds.
 We’ll get into that.

 - Keeper Of The Light doesn’t really have cooldowns.
 The only cool that it has is it’s ultimate, which is a 40-second duration, and a 65-second cooldown, which is only a 25-second downtime that’s obviously not that much for such an impactful spell.